codingchili/excelastic/README.md

 Parses XLSX files into ElasticSearch using column titles from specified row combined with data in columns on each row.
 For use with Kibana or other visualization applications, example result using a transaction log in excel format  [image](https://raw.githubusercontent.com/codingchili/parser-banktrans-es/master/sample-redacted.png).
 The application comes with a [web interface](https://raw.githubusercontent.com/codingchili/parser-excel-elasticsearch/master/sample-ui.png) to simplify uploading.

+## Features
+- import excel (.xlsx/.xls) files into elasticsearch.
+- easy to use web interface, with support for commandline imports too.
+- csv files can be converted to .xlsx using office and then imported.
+- clear the index before importing, or append to existing index.
+- basic authentication when uploading from the application to elasticsearch.

 ## Prerequisites
 The application requires ElasticSearch as its output.